1983 Indianapolis 500: Post race

 In post-race interviews, Al Unser Jr. admitted to running interference for his father, claiming he was trying to create "dirty air" and turbulence for Tom Sneva.
 He stopped short, however, of calling it "blocking."
 Al Jr. was highly criticized for his actions, by both competitors and media.
 However, after the race USAC examined the incident, and issued no penalties for blocking, citing the fact that he did not actually break any written rules.
 Al Unser Sr. claimed he did not know what was going on behind him, because he had lost one of his rear-view mirrors, and the other one was broken.
 Furthermore, Al Sr. noted that he made a miscalculation on his final pit stop, ordering his crew to not change tires.
 As a result, his handling went away in the closing laps.
 While Al Jr. and Sneva were sparring, Al Sr. was instead preoccupied with nursing his loose, ill-handling machine.
 Years later, Al Sr. opined that the press blew the incident out of proportion.
 He defended Al Jr., saying his son was merely 'using the air' and not 'blocking' Sneva.
-Al Jr. conceded that his efforts to aid his father were futile anyway, as he claimed "Sneva was a little too fast, and dad was a little too slow".
+Al Jr. conceded that his efforts to aid his father were futile anyway, quipping that "Sneva was a little too fast, and Dad was a little too slow".

-Aside from the blocking incident, Sneva accused Al Jr. of jumping the restart and illegally passing the two leaders before the green light came on.
-That infraction helped set the stage for the whole blocking episode to begin with.
-After the race Al Jr. was issued a two-lap penalty for passing two cars before the green light, but the penalty did not cost him any positions in the final order.
+Aside from the blocking incident, Sneva accused Al Jr. of jumping the restart and illegally passing cars before the green light came on.
+That infraction helped set the stage for the whole blocking situation to begin with.
+After the race, USAC issued Al Unser Jr. a two-lap penalty for passing two cars before the green light, but the penalty did not cost him any positions in the final order.
 Unser still finished in the top ten as the highest finishing rookie.
-However, he lost out on the rookie of the year award, which went to polesitter Teo Fabi.
+However, he lost out on the rookie of the year award.
+The voters instead selected polesitter Teo Fabi.